VisheshGrg/NodeJS-Application/README.md

 > Node.js Application with Express and MongoDB Backend and React/Next.js Frontend

-This project involves creating a Node.js application using the Express framework and MongoDB database, and connecting it to a frontend application developed using either React or Next.js.
+This project involves creating a Node.js application using the Express framework and MongoDB database, and connecting it to a frontend application developed using React.
 The main objective of the project is to fetch data from the MongoDB database and display it on the frontend in a table format, based on certain criteria.

 ### Tech stack used: